MicrosoftDocs/azure-dev-docs/articles/javascript/chat-app-with-separate-front-back-end.md

 ---
-title: "AI Chat: JavaScript Frontend + Python Backend"
+title: "AI Chat: JavaScript frontend + Python backend"
 description: Steps to integrate the JavaScript frontend with the Python backend in the enterprise Azure OpenAI Chat App. ms.date: 12/07/2023 ms.topic: get-started